aebinessa/JSON_Deserialize/README.md

 ### next:
  - Add a "Read Text File" activity inside the sequence.
  In the Properties panel, set "JsonString.txt" as the value in the FileName field.
  Assign the JsonText variable to the Content field.
+### After that:
-Add a "Deserialize JSON" activity after the "Read Text File" activity.
+ - Add a "Deserialize JSON" activity after the "Read Text File" activity.

-Set JsonText in the JsonString field and JsonObj in the JsonObject field.
+ - Set JsonText in the JsonString field and JsonObj in the JsonObject field.
-Select Newtonsoft.Json.Linq.JObject from the TypeArgument dropdown list.
+ - Select Newtonsoft.Json.Linq.JObject from the TypeArgument dropdown list.

+### next:
 Drag an "Assign" activity below the "Deserialize JSON" activity.

-Set Age as the value in the To field and use the expression JsonObj.SelectToken("age").ToString in the Value field.
+ - Set Age as the value in the To field and use the expression JsonObj.SelectToken("age").ToString in the Value field.
-Finally, add a "Write Line" activity and input the Age variable into the Text field.
+ - Finally, add a "Write Line" activity and input the Age variable into the Text field.

 When you run the process, the robot will extract the age value from the JSON file and display it in the Output panel.